Encritary/streamfd/README.md

 ``streamfd(resource $stream) : int|bool``

-It will return the File Descriptor of the given stream resource, or ``false`` if an error occurs.
+It will return the file descriptor (a positive integer) of the given stream resource, or ``false`` if an error occurs.